 As Mont Saint-Grégoire includes exceptional forest ecosystems, it is protected and managed by the Haut-Richelieu Ecological Environment Interpretation Centre (CIME).
 CIME maintains a trail network of approximately 4 kilometres and after paying the access fee ($ 5.50) I set off on the Panorama Trail, towards the summit.

 As I mentioned above, Mont Saint-Grégoire is not very high (251 metres above sea level), but the Panorama Trail still offers a good challenging climb.
-In fact, I was amazed to find it was quite steep.
+In fact, I was surprised to find it was quite steep.
 Made up of stairs and rocks, the trail is only a kilometre, but I had to stop a few times to catch my breath.

 In fact, this is probably what makes Mont Saint-Grégoire so popular.
 Although not very high, from the top the landscape seems to stretch out as far as the eye can see.
 I could see Montreal and its skyscrapers very well in the distance, and on a clear day you can even see the Laurentians stretching out on the horizon.